 Challenge the PRC’s One China Principle

-- The United States recognizes the objective reality that the Taiwan authorities legitimately represent a democracy of 23.5 million people.
+- The United States acknowledges that Taiwan exists as a self-governing democracy of 23.6 million people;

-- The United States will ensure any resolution of the future of Taiwan must be done peacefully and with the active assent of the people of Taiwan.
+- The United States will ensure any resolution of cross-Strait differences must be undertaken peacefully and with the active assent of the people of Taiwan;

 For the second policy statement, the U.S. One China Policy has long stipulated that the future of the Taiwan Strait must be resolved peacefully by both sides.
 This however does not proactively endorse Taiwan’s self-determination rights.
 FAPA would like to see the U.S. reiterating President Bill Clinton’s statement in 2000 that the Taiwan question must be resolved “with the assent of the people of Taiwan.”